In 2017, we raised funds through our non-profit to purchase land in the fertile mountains of Virginia to create the Wild + Free Farm Village.

-Because of liability issues, operational costs, and staff limitations, we are only able to receive guests who are attending retreats and events.
+Because of liability issues, operational costs, and staff limitations, we are only able to welcome guests who are attending retreats and events.

 Do the Arments live at the property?

-A wonderful family in the Wild + Free community, Brit and Heath Chambers, moved to the property last fall to be the official caretakers.
+A wonderful family in the Wild + Free community, Heath and Brit Chambers, moved to the property last fall to be the official caretakers.
 The Arments continue to live in Virginia Beach and travel to host events at the farm.